Giving After Loss

 He is back at work now, living in a widower’s fog, he says.
 To keep busy, he’s been playing his guitar and singing.
 He sings songs in Hawaiian that MaryKay loved, and he sings the song he wrote for her on their wedding day: “I Finally Found You.”

 For more information on donating plasma visit RedCrossBlood.Org; if you did not test positive for COVID-19 and want to donate blood, visit RedCrossBlood.Org/Give or BloodWorksNW.Org.
+Bloodworks is hosting a pop-up donor center in Eugene May 14, 15 and 21 at Elements Health Club in Eugene.